Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: Experiments and Analysis

 \subsection{Experimental Settings}

-We implemented both models and variants of AAR.
+We implemented the AAR model along with its several variants.
 Following prior work, we adopted micro-averaged precision, recall, and F1 score to evaluate different models.
 In our experiment, we split the data into training/development/testing sets with a proportion of 5952/1000/2000.
 We implemented the AAR model using Pytorch \cite{paszke2017automatic} and the best set of parameters are selected based on the development set.
 We set the size of embeddings for words, entities, entity types, and paths to topic entities to 300.
 The word embeddings are learnt from scratch.
 We adopted a single layer Bi-LSTM with the hidden size 150.
-All parameters were trained using ADAM \cite{kingma2014adam} optimizer with a constant learning rate of 0.0001 for 10 epochs.
+All parameters were trained using ADAM optimizer \cite{kingma2014adam} with a constant learning rate of 0.0001 for 10 epochs.
 In addition, we compare the performance of AAR with a subgraph-based approach SGEmd \cite{bordes2014question}, which first calculates embeddings of words, entities, and path to topic entities.
 Then, each question representation is obtained by applying average pooling to word embeddings.
 Answer candidates are represented by entities, paths to topic entities, and subgraphs.
 This method is known as subgraph embedding.
 The ClinicalKBQA dataset and our implementation is made publicly available at this website\footnote{https://github.com/wangpinggl/Clinical-KBQA}.